Assessment is important for several reasons. It has an impact on:

 The goal of summative assessment is to evaluate student learning at the end of the course.
 The form of this assessment varies and depends on your choices.
 For example, the final grade might depend only on the final assignment, or it might be calculated from several assignments that took place during the course.
 It is also a way to standardise the student performances so the results can be compared.

-- Ask specific and clear questions.
+- Be precise.
+Ask specific and clear questions.
 For example, questions like “How does this compare to model a and b?” or “What’s the difference between theory a and b?” help students to focus on what is important, and which skills and knowledge to apply.

-- As a teacher, you are the expected source when it comes to providing feedback.
+- Don't forget the feedback.
+As a teacher, you are the expected source when it comes to providing feedback.
 Students value your opinion and judgement, and like to know how they are doing, but providing feedback also takes a lot of time.
 In some cases a peer review can just be as effective, with the added benefit that both parties will learn from the peer review session and it will contribute to the academic development of your students.
 For more information, read this page.

 - Choose wisely.
 Keep in mind the types of tasks that you are planning to use for assessment.
 It is possible to assess students on a pre-specified basis, for example – multiple-choice questions – which means that there will be less freedom for students to express themselves and their individual thinking.
 However, it is also possible to include more open-ended tasks that require a different, more creative, approach.
 For instance, you can ask students to write an essay, or other types of text, to do a group project, etc. Tasks of this kind can help students to dive more deeply into a problem and help to understand it better, which, sometimes, might be more valuable than a broad assignment.